tcmorris/tcmorris-hylia/src/posts/continuous-delivery-for-dotnet.md

 ---
 title: Continuous delivery for .NET
-tagline: A look at using TeamCity and Octopus Deploy to package up and deploy applications.
+metaDesc: A look at using TeamCity and Octopus Deploy to package up and deploy applications.
+date: '2014-10-09'
 tags:
 - teamcity
 - octopusdeploy